Jonzee1914/book-search-engine/README.md

 ## Usage
-This app is used o demonstrate the ability to adapt a RESTful API to GrpahQL
+This app is used to demonstrate the ability to adapted a RESTful API to GrpahQL.

 ##  License
 ![MIT License](https://img.shields.io/badge/mit-brightgreen) <br/>